PATH400

-The PATH400 Greenway Trail is a multi-use trail under construction along the Georgia 400 freeway in Buckhead, Atlanta.
-Once complete, the trail will be 10-14 ft wide and traverse the cities of Atlanta, Sandy Springs and Dunwoody.
+PATH400 is a multi-use trail under construction along the Georgia 400 freeway in Buckhead, Atlanta.
+Once complete, the trail will be approximately 5.2 mile long, extending from Loridans Drive in Dunwoody, Georgia south to the Atlanta BeltLine’s Peachtree Creek spur trail.

-Trail

-PATH400 will be approximately 5.2 mile long, extending from Loridans Drive south to the Atlanta BeltLine’s Peachtree Creek spur trail.
 The trail will be 10-14 ft wide and traverse the neighborhoods of North Buckhead, Peachtree Park and Lindmont LaVista.
 It is intended to be the "spine of Buckhead’s Trails and Greenways Subsystem, part of the Buckhead Collection, connecting parks, trails, schools and neighborhoods to the urban core of Buckhead and ultimately to the Atlanta BeltLine."

 The PATH400 Trail is a partnership between Buckhead CID, Livable Buckhead and the PATH Foundation, and is estimated to cost $10 million.
 City and Federal funding of $12.66 million was approved at the end of 2017.

 Future expansion

 Buckhead

 In October 2019, the HUB404 Conservancy began fundraising to build a 9-acre park atop the Georgia State Route 400 to connect the PATH400 trail with Lenox Road and the MARTA Buckhead station.
 As of 2023, the Buckhead CID is continuing to secure public funds for the estimated $270 million project.